openenergymonitor/emontx4/docs/heatpumpmonitor.md

 The CT sensors connect to the CT sensor inputs on the emonTx4.

 **Voltage sensing**<br>
 For accurate electricity monitoring we would always recommend a voltage sensor.
 Without a voltage sensor the standby electricity consumption of a heat pump can read as high as ~270W when the real (active) power reading should actually be 12W!
-The EcoDan heat pumps that we have tested this on so far have all exhibited very low power factor power, leading to these large differences between real (active) power and apparent power.
+The EcoDan heat pumps that we have tested this on so far have all exhibited very low power factor, leading to these large differences between real (active) power and apparent power.
 The power factor is usually better when the heat pump is running with a difference of 10-20% between real power and apparent power.

 The emonTx4 can either use the full emonVs-psu (voltage sensor and power supply) or the cheaper emonVs-mini (voltage sensor only).
-If using the emonVs-mini a separate USB power supply is required.
-The installation picture above shows an installation with the full emonVS-psu.
+If using the emonVs-mini, a separate USB power supply is required.
+The installation picture above shows an installation with the full emonVs-psu.

 ## 2. Temperature sensing